 \subsection{Viewpoint Biases}

-In this section we follow-up the preliminary analysis reported in Sec.~\ref{sec:ots} discussing the potential biases in ImageNet, preventing off-the-shelf models to generalize well when tested on iCubWorld without applying knowledge transfer techniques.
-To this end, we report a series of excerpts showing the frame-by-frame predictions of some of the CNNs considered when tested on iCWT sequences.
-This qualitative analysis allows to better understand what frames of iCubWorld are actually ``harder'' to recognize for the CNNs and compare them with prototypical examples in ImageNet.
+In this Section we follow-up Sec.~\ref{sec:ots} and show potential biases in ImageNet, that may prevent off-the-shelf CNNs to generalize to iCWT.
+Keeping our observations qualitative, we analyze frame-level predictions in order to understand which views are actually ``harder'' to recognize and compare them with prototypical examples in ImageNet.

-We report here the predictions obtained by using {\it GoogLeNet}, but we made similar observations for the other architectures.
-As in Fig.~\ref{fig:off-the-shelf}, the prediction was computed as the maximum score among those of $11$ the classes present in test set, rather than the full vector of $1000$.
-We restricted the analysis to a subset of the test set considered in Fig.~\ref{fig:off-the-shelf}: specifically, to the $5$ best recognized categories and two specific visual transformations: {\it Scale} and {\it $2$D Rotation}.